The thermodynamics of computational copying in biochemical systems: Results

-{\bf Biochemical implementation of an optimal device and protocol.} We have argued that no cellular biochemical network, operating autonomously and directly powered by a non-equilibrium fuel supply, can reach the thermodynamic bound on efficiency for general input data.
+We have argued that no biochemical copying network, operating autonomously and directly powered by a non-equilibrium fuel supply, can reach the thermodynamic bound on efficiency for general input data.
 We now consider whether this is a fundamental property of biochemical reactions, or whether biomolecules could in principle act as thermodynamically optimal bits.

-There are two principal differences between cellular biochemical network and optimal systems such as that in Fig.\,\ref{fig:landscapes} and Supplementary Fig. 1 \cite{Bennett1982,Bennett2003,feynman1998feynman}.
-Firstly, cellular networks operates continuously, rather than taking a series of discrete measurements with external clocking.
-Secondly, as emphasized above, they involve no manipulation of energy levels.
+There are two principal differences between cellular biochemical networks and optimal protocols \cite{Bennett1982,Bennett2003,feynman1998feynman}.
+Firstly, cellular networks operate continuously, rather than taking a series of discrete measurements with external clocking.
+Secondly, as emphasized above, they involve no manipulation of \teoresp{(free)-}energy levels \teoresp{over time}, as illustrated in Fig.\,\ref{fig:landscapes}.

 \teoeditnewb{Concerning the first difference, in Supplementary Discussion 5 we show that a clocked analogue of the cellular push-pull motif (illustrated in Supplementary Fig. 4) gives a work per copy identical to the continuous case.
-This is because, despite being operated in a clocked fashion, the device still out of equilibrium and functions at constant chemical potential of fuel molecules.
+This is because, despite being operated in a clocked fashion, the device is still out of equilibrium and functions at constant chemical potential of fuel molecules.
 The fact that cellular networks operate in a stochastic continuous manner rather than a clock-like fashion is not the fundamental reason why they cannot reach the bound on the energy cost of a copy operation.}

 Functioning out-of-equilibrium is necessary for a device operating at constant chemical potential of fuel; if the reactions were in equilibrium, the receptor (which is a catalyst) could not influence the yield of $x/x^*$.
-We now show that a system driven by quasistaic manipulation of ATP, ADP and P concentrations could reach the thermodynamic bound. \teoedit{To operate in the quasistatic limit, $RL$ and $R$ must be long-lived; in practice, constitutively active kinases and phosphatases could be used.}
+We now show that a system driven by quasistaic manipulation of ATP, ADP and P concentrations could reach the thermodynamic bound, \teoresp{confirming that the autonomous network is inefficient due to its static free-energy levels}. \teoedit{To operate in the quasistatic limit, $RL$ and $R$ must be long-lived; in practice, constitutively active kinases and phosphatases could be used.}

 We consider a device and measurement cycle as illustrated schematically in Fig. \ref{fig:bio_quasi}.
 The key ingredients are the possibility of manipulating the concentrations of ATP, ADP and P in the vicinity of the readout, and the ability to bring the readout into or out of close proximity with receptors.
 We consider the same receptor/readout reactions as in Eq. \ref{reactions}, and now define the free energy changes of reaction $\Delta G_p$ for the phosphorylation of $x$ by $RL$ and $\Delta G_d$ for the dephosphorylation of $x^*$ by $R$.
 These quantities are given by